kumaramit24apps/Javascript30/readme.md

 # 30 Days Javascript Project Building

-## Notes of each project
+## Each Day Note
-Here is a list of notes which I have created for each
+Here is a list of notes which I have created for each day.

 List of notes from Day 01: